bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 so if many pods changed during the same "relist" period this process can be bottleneck.
 Lastly updated new pod lifecycle event is sent to eventChannel after updates.

-Tracing call stack is not important, just understand many remote client is called for getting pod inspect information.
+Tracing call stack details are not so important for understanding, just understand some remote clients are called per a pod for getting pod inspect information by conditions.
+I think this way will be increasing latency for proportional to pod numbers, because many pods are generated many events usually.

 ```go
 //// pkg/kubelet/pleg/generic.go - relist()